Transplanting Established Perennial Flowers-or-How to Pack Up a Garden and Move

 You most likely need to create new beds before you plant your plants, so they will wait happily.

 Just keep them watered and increase the strength of fertilizer to according to manufacturer’s directions.
 Also, gradually increase the sun they get.
-Up to 6 hours a day would be enough for most or the plants while in pots.
+Up to six hours a day would be enough for most or the plants while in pots.

-I can now look forward to planning the new garden!
+If you have moved you can now look forward to planning the new garden!